 If planning to apply for an extension to your visa, ensure this is done before the existing one expires.

 There are convenient Venezuelan consulates in Aruba, Bonaire, Martinique, Barbados, Guyana, Suriname, Trinidad and Grenada.

-A passport (or certified copy) must be valid for at least 6 months and should be carried at all times when travelling inland, as the police and military do spot checks.
+A passport (or certified copy) should be carried at all times when travelling inland, as the police and military do spot checks.